LACMIP/emu/docs/_documentation/citing.md

 last_modified_at: 2020-05-13
 ---

 **Proper citation of museum collections is critical to sustaining these resources**.
 If you intend to include LACMIP specimens or localities in publication, please follow the guidelines below.
-Likewise, in exchange for the free use of LACMIP collections data in your research, we request that any resulting publications be shared with LACMIP staff.
+Likewise, in exchange for the use of LACMIP collections data in your research, we request that any resulting publications be shared with LACMIP staff.

-Questions and related inquiries can be directed to the collections manager: [lwalker@nhm.org](lwalker@nhm.org).
+Related inquiries should be directed to the collections manager: [lwalker@nhm.org](lwalker@nhm.org).

 # Citing LACMIP specimens
 ## How to cite?